 If the word censorship is too strong a word for some, in that it involves silencing, and they believe that that strong word should not be used in reference to matters of the marketplace where societal determinations on speech are made, how about speech codes?
 How about saying that Phil Robertson violated the speech codes, that have been set up by the left, for which Robertson has now been penalized?

 A&E, GQ, Wal-Mart, Coca Cola, Twitter, and every independent enterprise in the United States has every right to self-censor any employee, or paid representative, of their organization in any manner they choose.
-If a person works for a company in America today, they’re likely to be presented with a list of codes of conduct that they must abide by if they want to continue to get paid by that company.
+If a person works for a company in America today, they’re likely to be presented with a list of codes of conduct of which they must abide by if they want to continue to get paid by that company.
 These codes of conduct, are a method these companies use to try and control their public image by controlling those that represent their company on a daily basis.
 This attempt to control their image prompts broadcasting companies to qualify their controversial shows with a statement that contains the words, “The views represented on this show do not represent those of our company.”
 There are extremes, of course, and A&E viewed Phil Robertson’s statements in the GQ interview to be extreme.
 The fact that the definition of these extremes is now controlled, and consistently exerted, by the left, is what totally shocked George Carlin, and social critic and openly gay, dissident feminist Camille Paglia.

 “To express yourself in a magazine in an interview — this is the level of punitive PC, utterly fascist, utterly Stalinist, OK, that my liberal colleagues in the Democratic Party and on college campuses have supported and promoted over the last several decades,” Camille Paglia said in an interview on the Laura Ingraham Show, as detailed in a Daily Caller article.
 “This is the whole legacy of free speech 1960’s that have been lost by my own party.

-“I think that this intolerance by gay activists toward the full spectrum of human beliefs is a sign of immaturity, juvenility,” Democrat, atheist, and lesbian Camille Paglia continued.
+“I think that this intolerance by gay activists toward the full spectrum of human beliefs is a sign of immaturity, juvenility,” the Democrat, atheist, and lesbian Camille Paglia continued.
 “This is not the mark of a true intellectual life.
 This is why there is no cultural life now in the U.S. Why nothing is of interest coming from the major media in terms of cultural criticism.
 Why the graduates of the Ivy League with their A, A, A+ grades are complete cultural illiterates, etc. is because they are not being educated in any way to give respect to opposing viewpoints.

 “There is a dialogue going on human civilization, for heaven sakes.
 It’s not just this monologue coming from fanatics who have displaced the religious beliefs of their parents into a political movement,” she added.
 “And that is what happened to feminism, and that is what happened to gay activism, a fanaticism.”